CLMBRs/ultk/README.md

 ## Introduction

-ALTK is a toolikt that aims to allow researchers to do "Unnatural Language Semantics" -- a style of research in linguistic semantics that tries to describe and explain natural languages by contrasting them with artificial (mathematically possible) ones.
+ALTK is a toolikt that aims to allow researchers to do "Unnatural Language Semantics" -- a style of research that tries to describe and explain natural languages by situating them among the logically possible ones.
 A particular focus is on _efficient communication_: determining whether particular (especially semantic) domains are optimized for a trade-off between cognitive complexity and communicative precision.

 Key features:

-- feature 1
+- Tools for constructing arbitrary semantic spaces, expressions, and languages
-- feature 2
+- Simplified logic for measuring informativity of languages / communicative success of signaling agents
-- feature 3
+- Methods for language population sampling and optimization w.r.t Pareto fronts

 ## List of implemented analyses